kolenaIO/kolena/docs/dataset/advanced-usage/dataset-formatting/computer-vision.md

 Kolena supports `mov`, `mp4`, `mpeg` and other web browser supported video types.

 !!!
 Note
-    Bounding box visualization only works for videos with `5`, `15`, `29.97` and `59.94` frame rates.
+    [Annotation](../../../reference/annotation.md) visualization over videos only works on videos with constant frame rates.
-    Please let us know if you are working with a frame rate outside of the ones mentioned.
+    For the best experience, include a `frame_rate` field on your video datapoints in frames per second as a `float` or `int` number.

 #### Setting up bounding box annotations on videos